firearmga/synthetic-icu-mortality-prediction-24h/README.md

 Multiple mortality outcomes
 LDA-style topic probability features mimicking patients clinical texts

-The main objective is to investigate how different machine-learning algorithms perform when predicting ICU mortality from these features.
+The main objective of the project is to investigate how different machine-learning algorithms perform when predicting ICU mortality from these features.

 Dataset